NEW: "I have no excuse for what I have done," Radel says

-U.S. Rep. Trey Radel said Wednesday night he will take a leave of absence for an unspecified time and donate his salary.
+Calling his drug possession conviction a “wake-up call,” U.S. Rep. Trey Radel says he is taking a leave of absence for an unspecified time and will enter an in-patient drug treatment program.

-"I have no excuse for what I have done.
-I have let down our country," he said at a news conference.
+“I have no excuse for what I have done.
+I have let down our country,” he said at a news conference Wednesday night, hours after pleading guilty to possessing cocaine.

 The cocaine possession charge came after authorities said he bought a small amount of cocaine in a sting in the nation’s capital last month.